 - To visually reverse years of everyday staining and yellowing

 However, not all tooth discolouration responds to tooth whitening treatments.
 That’s why, before beginning any tooth whitening procedure, be sure to consult with our experienced oral health professionals to ensure that the right tooth whitening treatment is suitable for you.

 Download the Cosmetic Dentistry Guide

 How does teeth whitening work?

 Teeth whitening makes teeth appear whiter by bleaching the stains from the surface enamel.
 Our teeth are porous, like a really fine pumice stone, so over time surface stain particles get absorbed and accumulate within the internal porosities of our teeth.
 The teeth whitening agent penetrates the porosities in the crystal structure of enamel and bleaches stain deposits, rendering them colourless.

 Is teeth whitening expensive?

-Obviously, as teeth whitening is a dental treatment, we do need to do a full dental examination and hygiene appointment prior to assess if it is safe to do teeth whitening, and if whitening will give you the results you desire.
+Obviously, as teeth whitening is a dental treatment, we do need to do a full dental examination and hygiene appointment to assess if it is safe to perform teeth whitening, and if whitening will give you the results you desire.

 Will teeth whitening damage my teeth?